solo-io/supergloo/docs/content/reference/api/github.com.solo-io.gloo-mesh.api.enterprise.networking.v1beta1.federated_gateway.md

 <a name="networking.enterprise.mesh.gloo.solo.io.SDSConfig"></a>

 ### SDSConfig
-if this is put as a sibling message to SSLFiles, codegen fails with some cue errors.
+Note: This message needs to be at this level (rather than nested) due to cue restrictions.

 | Field | Type | Label | Description |